ARM-software/ebbr/source/chapter1-about.rst

 - Design to be OS independent

-  This document uses Linux as an example but other OS's are expected.
+  This document uses Linux as an example but other OS's support EBBR compliant systems as well (e.g. FreeBSD, OpenBSD).

 - Support multiple architectures